dragonlock2/RaoTA/README.md

 python3 bigsolve.py algs/brutecppCC orgin/bruteforceable/trees outputs -t 20
 ```

+The presence of a "Yeet!" indicates an output has been replaced.

 ### merge.py

 This script is used to merge a given set of new outputs with the current set of outputs.
 Useful for when computation is done on separate computers and have to be merged.
-A good way to fix this is to move all new outputs into a temp/ folder and repulling the old outputs.
+A good way to fix this is to move all new outputs into a temp/ folder and repulling the outputs.
 Then run the following:

 ```
 python3 merge.py temp outputs